fenixkz/rl_journey/Lesson-4/theory.md

 In summary, while A3C was a revolutionary idea that showed the power of parallel data collection, A2C quickly became the standard because it better aligns with modern hardware (GPUs) and offers a more stable and simpler implementation.

-#### A2C pipeline
+## A2C

 Okay, so how does A2C actually work in practice?
 The key is to stop thinking about individual workers and instead think about operating on batches of data at every step.

 First, we need a new object that wraps our N copies of the environment.
-This object, often called a Vectorized Environment (VecEnv), is the magic behind A2C's simplicity.
-From the agent's perspective, it looks like a single environment, but every time you call step(), it sends one action to each of its N internal environments and returns a batch of N observations.
+This object, often called a Vectorized Environment (`VecEnv`), is the magic behind A2C's simplicity.
+From the agent's perspective, it looks like a single environment, but every time you call `step()`, it sends one action to each of its N internal environments and returns a batch of N observations.

 With this tool, we can define a clear, synchronous pipeline.
 Let's use an analogy: think of A2C as a perfectly synchronized rowing team.